FunctionLab/selene/README.md

 Selene is a Python library and command line interface for training deep neural networks from biological sequence data such as genomes.

-Please review our [release notes](./RELEASE_NOTES.md) for the latest updates to Selene.
+Please see our [release notes](./RELEASE_NOTES.md) for the latest updates to Selene.

 ## Installation